Constitution and Bylaws of the Shenandoah University Alumni Association

 - Section I. The governing authority of the affairs of the Association shall be vested in its active members and shall be exercised, subject to their control, by a Board of Directors.

 - Section II.
-The Association has three classifications of membership:
+The Association has four classifications of membership:

 - Honorary Alumni: members of the University community who do not otherwise meet the criteria established for membership can be designated honorary alumni with the approval of a majority of the Board of Directors.
 Selection shall be based on careful consideration of service by individuals on behalf of the University, the Association, one of the schools, academic departments or active organizations that provide volunteer and financial support.
 Honorary alumni shall have all the rights and privileges of membership with the exception of voting or holding a membership on the Association’s Board of Directors.